ryanlane/Mimir-Platform/api-service/docs/mimir_channels_architecture_v_2.md

 ### 5.1 Discovery (startup & hot‑reload)

 - Scan `channels/` for directories containing `config.json`.
+- **Channel ID Resolution**: Use the `id` field from `config.json` if present, otherwise fall back to the directory name.
+This allows channels to specify canonical IDs (e.g., `com.example.weather`) while maintaining simple installation via directory names.
 - Load `channel.py` via `importlib` and instantiate a class implementing the Channel protocol.
 - Mount static file apps for `ui/` and `assets/` to:
   - `/api/channels/<id>/ui/*`
   - `/api/channels/<id>/assets/*`
 - Compute/verify SRI (if configured) and attach to the in‑memory manifest served to clients.

+**⚠️ Important:** If you change the `id` field in `config.json` after initial deployment, restart the API service to re-register the channel with its new ID.
+The old ID will become inactive.

 ### 5.2 Public endpoints